annulen/sysdig-wiki/Sysdig-Examples.md

 * See the top files in terms of read+write bytes
 > sysdig -rlo.scap -ctopfiles

+* See the top files in terms of I/O errors
+> sysdig -rlo.scap -ctopfiles_errors

 * See the files where most time has been spent
 > sysdig -rlo.scap -ctopfiles_time

 * See the files where apache spent most time
 > sysdig -rlo.scap -ctopfiles_time proc.name=httpd

-* See the top files in terms of I/O errors
+* Print the top files that apache has been reading from or writing to
-> sysdig -rlo.scap -ctopfiles_errors
+> sysdig -c topfiles "proc.name=httpd"